etihwnad/valpo-429-rfid/specifications.rst

 The current state of the phase accumulator register and *fcw[7:0]* SHALL be added, ignoring the carry-out, and used to set the next state of the phase accumulator register.
 This causes the accumulator to increment its state by the value of *fcw* at each clock cycle.

+The NCO SHALL properly operate with a MINIMUM *clk* frequency of 20 MHz.
+The chip datasheet SHALL clearly specify the estimated maximum *clk* frequency.

 .. figure:: fig/nco-block.png
     :width: 340pt